 You know I wanted to ride the bull, if y’all know me at all.

-And, when another summer’s vacation – Cape Fear area most years – rolled around, we were in Carolina Beach, N.C., where they had a beachy saloon, with an electric bull.
-My mom is an extremely, um, persuasive individual.
+So when another summer’s vacation – Cape Fear area most years – rolled around, we were in Carolina Beach, N.C., where they had a beachy saloon, with an electric bull.
+My mom is an extremely, um, persuasive individual (like me).
 She told them I would be coming in the bar; I would be riding that bull.
 I did.
 Good ride.
 Got tossed.

-Instead of tossing off again today and thinking about shagging, how about you listen to a Carolina Beach band with something to say, I say!
+Instead of thinking about shagging (a coastal Carolina musical type and dance), how about you listen to a Carolina Beach band with something to say, I say!
 A punk band so smart their drummer Gary Cleaveland was on NPR talking about words…and stuff like that.
 He’s the genius behind the old oh-so-still-true phrase: TV IS GOODER THAN BOOKS, although, that coinage was conned from him by a marketer.

 Aloud I say, “Let this next listen glisten with sensation.”

 Ovation on this bloviation: Sacred Cashcow has a far better name than your band.
 They throw people off roofs and you don’t.
-Quit being such a cushy PU$$Y and listen up!
+Quit being so darn cushy and listen up!
 “Not Yours Never Was” (2020) is by far the best thing that happened this year, and that’s saying something good when you consider many of us have not had to go to work or school in months, and our real friends still buy us drinks.

 CHEERS to and for Sacred Cashcow!
 (4-out-of-5 stars)